-This issue we’ve taken a look at UEA’s finances, revealing just how many Starbucks make up the x thousand pounds of staff expenses.
+This issue we’ve taken a look at UEA’s finances, revealing just how many Starbucks make up the thousands of pounds of staff expenses.

 While I am a Costa woman myself (you should try the orange hot chocolate, it’s a dream) I understand the need to feed staff and impress guests.
-What perplexes me is the limo rides – explained on page x by News Editor Shannon McDonagh.
+What perplexes me is the limo rides – explained by News Editor Shannon McDonagh.

 In all seriousness, while the expense reports revealed a fondness for eating at Wasabi, it was heartening to see that generally our senior management spend responsibly.
 As they should.

 My pick for this issue is Online Editor Beth Bacon’s article ‘Iceland Christmas advert: too political or too pertinent?.’
 She weighs up whether it’s simply saying what many are not ready to hear or a marketing ploy to get us engaged with superficial activism.
 It’s been reported that Iceland’s sales have spiked; I’m hardly surprised.